 About the Hall

-Caversham Hall is a registered charity (no. 234438) whose aim is to provide the residents of Caversham – regardless of race, colour and creed – a safe, welcoming community space, available to hire at a reasonable rate.
-The Hall is run and maintained by the Trustees of Caversham Hall, all of who give their time on a volunteer basis.
+Our aim is to provide residents of Caversham – regardless of race, colour or creed – with a safe, welcoming community space, available to hire at a reasonable rate.

 Aims and objectives

-• That its hire charges be kept as competitive as possible;
+That its hire charges be kept as competitive as possible;

-• That it maintain its charitable, not-for-profit status.
+That it maintain its charitable, not-for-profit status.

 History

-Caversham Hall was built around 1890 and from 1893 began life as St Johns National Voluntary Infants’ School.
-In 1895, a larger school, St Johns Church of England, was opened for 250 boys and girls on land at the back of the school.
-That building still stands today, in use as New Bridge Nursery School.
+In 1895, a larger school – St John’s Church of England School – was opened for 250 boys and girls on land behind it.
+That building still stands today and is now in use as New Bridge Nursery School.

 All Percy Elford images © Oxfordshire County Council, Oxfordshire History Centre.